Yxggla/python-crypto-price-predict/README.md

 This project provides a reproducible workflow for downloading, analysing, visualising, and modelling cryptocurrency time series.
 It targets the COMM7330 course requirements and supports a six-person collaboration workflow covering data acquisition, exploratory analysis, modelling, visual reporting, and presentation deliverables.

+## Problem statement & objective

+Retail crypto investors often jump between apps to answer three questions before taking action: *Is the market trending?
+Is volatility acceptable?
+Do complementary signals confirm my intuition?*
+Our 10‑minute presentation (and the supporting system) must therefore help a novice investor decide whether to **enter, hold, or exit** BTC/ETH positions within a single dashboard + report bundle.
+Every deliverable below links back to that north star.

 ## Project layout

 ```